 After: C# 14

-keyword gives you access to the implicit, compiler-generated backing field of an auto-property.
+The new field keyword gives you access to the implicit, compiler-generated backing field of an auto-property.
 This means you can add logic without the boilerplate!

 public class Channel